 RNA isolation, reverse transcription and real-time PCR

 The total RNA of PDAC and adjacent tissues were extracted using Trizol (invitrogen, USA) according to the manufacturer’s protocol.
 The concentration was analyzed by ultraviolet spectrophotometer.
 Two micrograms of RNA was used for the reverse transcription.
-TLR4, HIF-1? and ?-actin genes were ampli?ed with SYBR Green in a ?uorescence reader FTC-2000 (Feng Ling Bio-engineering Co., Ltd., Shanghai, China).
-The primer sequences for TLR4 gene were as follows: 5'-ACCTGTCCCTGAACCCTATGAA-3' (forward) and 5'-CTTCTAAACCAGCCAGACCTTG-3' (reverse); the primer sequences for HIF-1? gene were: 5'-TGAAGTGTACCCTAACTAGCCG-3' (forward) and 5'-AATCAGCACCAAGCAGGTCATAG-3' (reverse); and the primer sequences for β-actin gene were: 5'-GAAACTACCTTCAACTCCATC-3' (forward) and 5'-CGAGGCCAGGATGGAGCCGCC-3' (reverse).
+TLR4, HIF-1α and β-actin genes were ampliﬁed with SYBR Green in a ﬂuorescence reader FTC-2000 (Feng Ling Bio-engineering Co., Ltd., Shanghai, China).
+The primer sequences for TLR4 gene were as follows: 5'-ACCTGTCCCTGAACCCTATGAA-3' (forward) and 5'-CTTCTAAACCAGCCAGACCTTG-3' (reverse); the primer sequences for HIF-1α gene were: 5'-TGAAGTGTACCCTAACTAGCCG-3' (forward) and 5'-AATCAGCACCAAGCAGGTCATAG-3' (reverse); and the primer sequences for β-actin gene were: 5'-GAAACTACCTTCAACTCCATC-3' (forward) and 5'-CGAGGCCAGGATGGAGCCGCC-3' (reverse).
 Cycling conditions were as follows: initial denaturation at 94°C for 5 min, followed by 30 cycles at 94°C for 30 s, at 58°C for 30 s and at 72°C for 30 s.
 The negative control was performed using normal pancreatic tissue taken far away from the cancerous tissues.
-The results were analyzed by the ?uorescence reader program [calculation formula: folds = 2-ΔΔCt, ΔΔCt = [(Ct target gene - Ct β-actin) experiment sample - (Ct target gene - Ct β-actin) control sample].
+The results were analyzed by the ﬂuorescence reader program [calculation formula: folds = 2-ΔΔCt, ΔΔCt = [(Ct target gene - Ct β-actin) experiment sample - (Ct target gene - Ct β-actin) control sample].
 Each experiment was carried out in triplicate using β-actin as an internal standard; the results were expressed as mean ± SD of representative triplicates.

-The tissue specimens were ?xed in 10% formalin buffered at pH 7.0 for 24 h and paraf?n-embedded.
-Histologic slides (5 ?m) were deparaffined in xylene and rehydrated through a series of graded ethanol.
+The tissue specimens were ﬁxed in 10% formalin buffered at pH 7.0 for 24 h and parafﬁn-embedded.
+Histologic slides (5 μm) were deparaffined in xylene and rehydrated through a series of graded ethanol.
 Endogenous peroxidase activity was blocked by incubation in 3% hydrogen peroxide in methanol for 10 min.
-Antigen retrieval was performed by microwaving the slides in citrate buffer (pH 6.0) for 20 min at 120°C. Then the sections were washed and blocked with normal goat serum (Streptavidin/Peroxidase immunohistochemical kit, Zhongshan Goldenbridge Biological Technology Co., LTD, Beijing, China) for 30 min at room temperature, subsequently exposed to the primary antibody (rabbit polyclonal anti-TLR4, 1:50, Santa Cruz, CA, USA; mouse monoclonal anti-HIF-1?, 1:50, Santa Cruz, CA, USA; NF-?B p65 rabbit monoclonal antibody, 1:50, Cell Signaling Technology Inc, MA, USA). overnight at 4°C. After washing in phosphate buffered saline (PBS), the slides were incubated with a biotinylated goat anti-mouse or anti-rabbit secondary antibody (1:200, Streptavidin/Peroxidase immunohistochemical kit) for 30 min at room temperature.
+Antigen retrieval was performed by microwaving the slides in citrate buffer (pH 6.0) for 20 min at 120°C. Then the sections were washed and blocked with normal goat serum (Streptavidin/Peroxidase immunohistochemical kit, Zhongshan Goldenbridge Biological Technology Co., LTD, Beijing, China) for 30 min at room temperature, subsequently exposed to the primary antibody (rabbit polyclonal anti-TLR4, 1:50, Santa Cruz, CA, USA; mouse monoclonal anti-HIF-1α, 1:50, Santa Cruz, CA, USA; NF-κB p65 rabbit monoclonal antibody, 1:50, Cell Signaling Technology Inc, MA, USA). overnight at 4°C. After washing in phosphate buffered saline (PBS), the slides were incubated with a biotinylated goat anti-mouse or anti-rabbit secondary antibody (1:200, Streptavidin/Peroxidase immunohistochemical kit) for 30 min at room temperature.
 After reactions with freshly prepared diaminobenzidine-tetrahydrochloride (DAB kit, Zhongshan Goldenbridge Biological Technology Co., LTD, Beijing, China), the slides were counterstained in haematoxylin and coverslipped in a systemic mounting medium.
 Negative controls were prepared without the primary antibodies.

 The assessment of TLR4, HIF-1α and NF-κB p65 was based on previously described guidelines, which consist of the percentage of stained tumor cells and the staining intensity.
-At least 3 different high-power (× 400) ?elds of tumor in?ltration were examined.
+At least 3 different high-power (× 400) ﬁelds of tumor inﬁltration were examined.
 The percentage of positive tumor cells was rated as follows: 1 point, ≤ 10% positive tumor cells; 2 points, 11%-50% positive tumor cells; 3 points, 51%-80% positive tumor cells; and 4 points, ≥ 81% positive tumor cells.
 The staining intensity was rated as follows: 1 point, weak intensity; 2 points, moderate intensity; and 3 points, strong intensity.
 Points for expression and percentage of positive cells were added, and specimens were attributed to four groups according to their overall score: negative, ≤ 10% of cells stained positive, regardless of intensity; weak expression, 3 points; moderate expression, 4-5 points; and strong expression, 6-7 points.
 Weak expression was rated as negative, and moderate and strong expressions were rated as positive for analysis.
 Two independent investigators (Zhang JJ and Tian Y) blinded to clinical data performed the analysis.
 Specimens scored differently by the two investigators were reinvestigated together using a multiheaded microscope.

 TLR4 is overexpressed in PDAC